 “This is not a funeral, but a celebration of your life.
 There is that group, Crystalline Sphere?
 I told you about them.”
 Lucy shook his head No. “So I didn’t.
 OK.
 Like Hospice.
 Only in parallel with the natural forces.
 You fear death.
 No, don’t give me that Lucy look.
 You’re scared shitless.
 Understandably.
 I believe we can all live our lives more fully when we are able to face the certainty of our own passing and have something planned—decorating or building the casket, creating a collage with photos, putting together a mix tape with your favorite music, reading something you love?
 The Retreat from Consciousness, we call it.”

 “That’s the party line then, a full life.
 I have children—you and Elliot, grand, great-grand, and the occasional by-blow.
 Where are you all now?
 Hanging around waiting for something to happen, like Ian Emory and Ed Hobart.
 Bullshit.
-Zombies all but for you, Samantha and her kid.
+Zombies all but for you, Samantha and the kid.
 Look at yourself.
 You have looks, brains, a great figure and a résumé.
 What have you done with them?
 You babble inanities into the telephone and screw some guy who spells his name backwards.
 You start a thing and never finish it, but go zinging off on a tangent just when a normal person would think they’ve got a handle on the way things work.
-You call yourself Sarah Drye; I call you Sarah Drye, but ‘Sarah Drye’ is strung out behind you like a fairytale breadcrumb trail.
+You call yourself Sarah Drye; I call you Sarah Drye; ‘Sarah Drye’ is strung out behind you like a fairytale breadcrumb trail.
 Little birds are pecking away at your life.”

 next chapter »